jujmart/Waveform/README.md

     db.session.commit()
 ```

-This same process is repeated for the album image, but we only show the song upload for brevity.
+The process above is repeated for the album image as well, but we only show the song upload snippet for brevity.

 ## Future Features